What are the 4 Elements of Negligence?

 We hope you have enjoyed this short article on the four elements of negligence.
 Accident cases are very confusing, and injured victims need confident legal guidance during this turbulent time.
 As medical bills arrive in your mailbox, you might be wondering whether you can hold the person who injured you accountable.

 The good news is that you can.
 At PhillyLaw, we have brought many lawsuits on behalf of innocent victims injured or killed as a result of medical malpractice, defective products, car/truck accidents, slip and falls, and other serious accidents.
 We are a full-service personal injury law firm with more than 40+ years of experience.

 Contact us today.
 We will be happy to get to work on your case immediately, but you need to contact us first.
-Please call PhillyLaw at 215-515-2050 or submit an online form for a free consultation with one of our Philadelphia personal injury attorneys.
+Please call PhillyLaw at give us a call or submit an online form for a free consultation with one of our Philadelphia personal injury attorneys.